D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 The process of generating \*\*\*_original_float_model.onnx can refer to the explanation in [**Conversion Interpretation**](#conversion_interpretation).
 The computation accuracy of this model is exactly the same as the original float model used in the conversion input.
-One important change is the addition of some data preprocessing computations to adapt to the Horizon platform (an additional preprocessing operator node called "HzPreprocess" has been added, which can be viewed using the netron tool to open the onnx model.
+One important change is the addition of some data preprocessing computations to adapt to the D-Robotics platform (an additional preprocessing operator node called "HzPreprocess" has been added, which can be viewed using the netron tool to open the onnx model.
 For details about this operator, please see [**Preprocessing Parameters of Operator HzPreprocess**](#pre_process)).
 In general, you do not need to use this model.
-However, if you encounter abnormal results in the conversion process and the troubleshooting method mentioned earlier does not solve your problem, please provide this model to Horizon's technical support team, or submit your questions in the [**Horizon Official Technical Community**](https://developer.horizon.ai/).
+However, if you encounter abnormal results in the conversion process and the troubleshooting method mentioned earlier does not solve your problem, please provide this model to D-Robotics's technical support team, or submit your questions in the [**D-Robotics Official Technical Community**](https://developer.horizon.ai/).
 This will help you quickly resolve your issue.

 The process of generating \*\*\*_calibrated_model.onnx can refer to the explanation in [**Conversion Interpretation**](#conversion_interpretation).
 This model is produced by the model conversion toolchain, which optimizes the float model's structure and obtains the quantization parameters for each node by calculating with calibration data, which are saved in the calibration node as intermediate products.